 - Health coaching, which seeks to support and empower people to make sustainable lifestyle and behavior changes

-- A collaborative practice model that links health coaches with licensed providers to better serve patients and create more sustainable practices
+- A collaborative practice model that links allied health professionals with licensed providers to better serve patients and create more sustainable practices

-Our comprehensive virtual training courses are presented by Chris Kresser along with his faculty of world-renowned team of clinicians, coaches, and other health professionals, all of whom deliver insights into how to build and manage an effective practice or coaching career while integrating Functional Medicine and ancestral health.
-Graduates of the Kresser Institute don’t just learn a set of skills, but join an interconnected and vital community of practitioners and health coaches who have been trained in the same paradigm.
+Our comprehensive virtual training courses are presented by Tracey O’Shea, FNP along with her faculty of world-renowned clinicians and allied health professionals, all of whom deliver insights into how to build and manage an effective practice and professional career while integrating Functional Medicine and ancestral health.
+Graduates of the Kresser Institute don’t just learn a set of skills, but join an interconnected and vital community of practitioners and allied health professionals who have been trained in the same paradigm.

 Together, we can reinvent healthcare and turn the tide of chronic disease.
 The Kresser Institute considers itself a critical force in helping mission-inspired health professionals become part of the revolution—and change the face of modern medicine.

-Our faculty consists of experts and thought leaders in functional medicine, health coaching, behavior change, motivational interviewing and evidence-based medicine among other fields.
-To see the full list of faculty members and learn more about their background and expertise please visit this page.
+Our faculty are experts and thought leaders in Functional Medicine.
+To see the full list of faculty members and learn more about their background and expertise, please visit this page.

 Our writers are diverse experts across a variety of fields.
-Chris Kresser, M.S., L.Ac., is a leader in Functional Medicine and ancestral health.
-He is a New York Times best-selling author, co-director of the California Center for Functional Medicine, and the creator of the ADAPT Practitioner and Health Coach Training Programs.
-If you want to find more information about how we create and edit our content please see this page.
+Chris Kresser, MS, LAc, is a leader in Functional Medicine and ancestral health.
+He is a New York Times best-selling author, founder of Adapt Naturals, co-director of the California Center for Functional Medicine, and the creator of the ADAPT Functional Medicine Practitioner Training Program and Health Coach Training Program.
+If you want to find more information about how we create and edit our content, please see this page.

 The members of our Advisory Board are experts in fields like health coaching, Functional and integrative medicine, nutrition, and more.
 They help ensure that we bring you accurate information to incorporate into your Functional Medicine practice, to implement in your health coaching, or to help you stay up-to-date with the emerging research.
 See all board members here.